-A survey by AV in 2015 found 87 percent of respondents believed that brand promotion was the most important application of digital signage.
+A survey by AV in 2015 found 87% of respondents believed that brand promotion was the most important application of digital signage.

 Digital signage can also enhance queue management by providing relevant information to waiting customers.
 Depending on the industry, this information could relate to special offers or services that may influence consumer behaviors.

 Customers waiting in line at the grocery store, for example, may see that a different brand of bread is on special, sending them back into the store in search of better value.
 Those waiting for services at a car mechanic may see a digital readout about special maintenance packages for their vehicles, prompting them to spend more than they had originally intended.
-Data on digital signage advertising found that 80 percent of brands experienced a 33 percent increase in sales, particularly for hedonic purchases that were unplanned.
+Data on digital signage advertising found that 80% of brands experienced a 31.8% increase in sales, particularly for hedonic purchases that were unplanned.

 Creating awareness is the first step of increasing sales of a given product; something digital signage for queue management excels at.